 All in all, the perfectly stealthy walleye leader that will also manage the occasional pike bite.

 Best Fluorocarbon Leader for Walleye Fishing with Live Baits

 When fishing for walleye with smaller live baits, such as minnows, leeches, or nightcrawlers, you will want to use a somewhat softer and more flexible fluorocarbon leader.
-This holds true for both static fishing and slow trolling behind a boat using slip bobbers.
+This holds true for both static bobber fishing and slow-trolling behind a boat using slip bobbers.

 The Yo-Zuri H.D.
 Fluorocarbon leader is your perfect pick for walleye fishing with live baits.